theianjones/shoulditraintoday/README.md

 This section will describe how to get the correct values for these variables found in `./src/utils/firebase/credentials.ts`

 **You likely won't need to create a project**.
-Contact the egghead team if you need access to the firebase datastore.
+Contact the team if you need access to the firebase datastore.

 Create a Firebase project: click `add project` on [this page](https://console.firebase.google.com/u/0/).